Jewish wedding: Jewish prenuptial agreements

 In present times, Jewish rabbinical bodies have developed Jewish prenuptial agreements designed to prevent the husband from withholding a get from his wife, should she want a divorce.
 Such documents have been developed and widely used in the United States, Israel, the United Kingdom and other places.
 However, this approach has not been universally accepted, particularly by the Orthodox.

 Conservative Judaism developed the Lieberman clause in order to prevent husbands from refusing to give their wives a get.
 To do this, the ketubah has built in provisions; so, if predetermined circumstances occur, the divorce goes into effect immediately.

 Timing

 Weddings should not be performed on Shabbat or on Jewish holidays, including Chol HaMoed.
-Weddings cannot be had on Shabbat because the purpose of a wedding is for the bride to acquire her groom, and vice versa.
+Weddings cannot be held on Shabbat because the purpose of a wedding is for the bride to acquire her groom, and vice versa.
 Shabbat regulations prohibit any transactions or acquisitions, so weddings are not allowed.
 Additionally, for guests to arrive at the wedding via transportation or for the wedding to be a success, there would have to be labor performed that day, which is not permitted.
 The period of the counting of the omer and the three weeks are also prohibited, although customs vary regarding part of these periods.
 Some months and days are considered more or less auspicious.